-What is the Sudbrooke Neighbourhood Plan?
+What is the Sudbrooke Neighbourhood Plan Review?

-- 1.1 This Neighbourhood Development Plan has been prepared by and for the residents of Sudbrooke Parish through the Parish Council with the support and hard work of the Neighbourhood Plan Steering Group. - 1.2 The Localism Act 2011 provided new powers for Parish Councils and community forums to prepare land use planning documents.
+- 1.1 In 2019, West Lindsey District Council formally made the Sudbrooke Neighbourhood Plan.
+Due to changes in legislation and a recent review of the Central Lincolnshire Local Plan and has since been adopted in April 2023.
+A review of the Sudbrooke Neighbourhood Plan began in early 2023 with the aim of completion by early 2024.
+This Neighbourhood Development Plan has been prepared by and for the residents of Sudbrooke Parish through the Parish Council with the support and hard work of the Neighbourhood Plan Steering Group. - 1.2 The Localism Act 2011 provided new powers for Parish Councils and community forums to prepare land use planning documents.
 The Parish area, shown in figure 1, was designated as a Neighbourhood Plan area and Sudbrooke Parish Council was designated as a qualifying body to prepare a Neighbourhood Plan, by West Lindsey District Council, on the 10th January 2016.
-The Neighbourhood Plan will cover the period 2018 until 2036
+The Neighbourhood Plan will cover the period 2023018 until 2036 until 2040.